-Since the official route was going to take us a longer way but not necessarily through wooded areas where it’s easy to duck behind a bush, I needed to stay in civilization this day.
+Since the official route was going to take us a longer way but not necessarily through wooded areas where it’s easy to duck behind a bush, I needed to stay in civilization on this day from Bilbao to Portugalete.
 The result was a café walk turned pub crawl by the end of the day.

 This allowed me to stop at a bathroom and rest my aching feet, which had officially developed the first set of blisters that would haunt me for the next couple of weeks.